iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 59: June 10, 2019 Monday

+**Today's Progress**: I did some reading and practice on HTML.
+Nothing's wrong with name.js as I mostly thought.
+It worked fine for me today and my tester(s).
+Strange.
+Got a little CSS tip from slack.

+**Thoughts** Not very productive.

 ### Day 58: June 8, 2019 Saturday

 **Today's Progress**: I did some reading and practice on HTML and JS.